 Complete each task and demonstrate the working program to your tutor.
 Tasks should be demonstrated using AVR Studio's simulator.
-Part A of this lab must be marked by the end of the lab session in week 2.
-The rest of this lab must be marked by the end of the lab session in week 3.
+This lab must be marked by the end of the lab in week 2.

 Part A - 16-bit addition (1 mark)